edgan/att-fiber-gateway-info/docs/DOCKER.md

 **The password is always required.**

 ## Styles
-There are two styles of usage, daemon, and  command line.
+There are two styles of usage, daemon and command line.

 Daemon uses `docker/att-fiber-gateway-info.sh` to pass in values for flags.
 It also assumes you want `-allmetrics -continuous -datadog` as default flags.